metrorailings/OwlBlog/content/posts/week-5-insights-1.md

 Why is Arizona playing coverage defense against _Trey Lance_?
 Instead of hemming him in the pocket with blitzes?

+The Cardinals are actually doing decent against power runs straight up the middle.

 As expected, Trey Lance sucks.

 ***